 The life of Bonita Mersiades has always had football in it.
 She was given her love of the game courtesy of her refugee father from eastern Europe, and grew-up surrounded by the it amongst the many and diverse ethnic communities in Australia who helped nurture and build her passion for it.

 As a grassroots football club volunteer in four cities – Canberra, Brisbane, Sydney and Townsville – Bonita has done what all volunteers do: put up nets, dressed grounds, managed teams, became a ‘soccer mum’, worked in the canteen and merchandise shop, engaged in social media and websites, created an under-5 competition, and run competitions and carnivals.
-She was previously on the executive committee of the Football Media Association in Australia, remains an active volunteer in football, and is a member of an A-League club.
+She was previously on the executive committee of the Football Media Association in Australia, remains an active volunteer in football, and is a member of more than one A-League club.

 Bonita's early career was principally in government where she worked at a senior executive level on measures including Australia’s first National HIV/AIDS Strategy, coordination of the Working Nation initiatives, the introduction of the Higher Education Contribution Scheme, a national access and equity strategy for vocational education, and advancing Australian food exports.

 Bonita worked professionally in the game for a national league club, a state federation, as team operations manager for the men’s national team the Socceroos, and as head of corporate and public affairs for Football Federation Australia, which included Australia’s bid to host the 2022 World Cup until January 2010.

 Along with British MP Damian Collins, and businessman Jaimie Fuller, Mersiades was a co-founder of #NewFIFANow, the campaign group established in 2014 in the wake of the Garcia inquiry that advocated for independent governance reform of world football administration long before the famous 2015 'FIFA arrests' in Zurich.